bridge-protocol/bridge-protocol-js/docs/messaging.md

 The Bridge Protcol core messaging handles the encoding, signing, and encrypting of messages to faciliate secure peer-to-peer communication between Bridge Passports.
 All messages are hex encoded for transport.

 ## Message Structure
+- publicKey - the public key of the sender
 - payload - the message payload
-- publicKey - the public key of the sender
-- signature - the signed message payload, only exists on signed messages

 ## Message Types
 ### Encoded Message